LeePengJin/weddding/docs/Task.md

 - [x] (Pricing Policy) Add hourly rate input field for time_based pricing in listing creation form
 - [x] (Pricing Policy) Add tiered pricing configuration UI (tier name, price, min/max guests) in listing creation form
 - [x] (Pricing Policy) Update booking confirmation to show calculated prices based on pricing model
+- [x] (Couple) 3D venue design: When the user submit booking requests for a particular elements in the 3D venue design, it cannot be removed from the 3D venue design.
+Only can be removed if the booking is rejected.
+- [x] Check OTP, not functioning right now (SMTP sendMail failed, falling back to console log: Error: Invalid login: 535-5.7.8 Username and Password not accepted.)
 - [ ] What if the items in the venue is booked, but the venue suddenly become unavailable.
 Let the vendor cancel before making it unavailable?
 - [ ] If the items in the venue is already sent booking request, the system shall not allow the user to submit the booking request again, unless the previous booking request is rejected.
 If not it will cause redundant record, where 2 booking requests if for the same item in the same venue design.
 - [ ] Support parent-child attachments for stacked elements so children follow the surface when it moves.